 Top 10 Mutt Lange Records

-After initially tapping Meat Loaf collaborator Jim Steinman to produce their fourth album, Def Leppard came to their senses and called in Lange to complete the record that would become ‘Hysteria.’
-It was well worth the three-year delay, since the quintet walked away with the quintessential state-of-the-art pop-metal record of the era, melding impeccable songcraft to cutting-edge technology.
-It ended up selling more than 15 million copies worldwide over the years.
+After initially tapping Meat Loaf collaborator Jim Steinman to produce their fourth album, Def Leppard came to their senses and called in Lange to complete what would become Hysteria.
+It was well worth the three-year delay, since the quintet walked away with the quintessential state-of-the-art pop-metal record of the era.
+Hysteria melding impeccable songcraft to cutting-edge technology, selling more than 15 million copies worldwide over the years.